 lightbulb_outline This question type can be used in a digital test only.

 A file upload question is used to allow students to upload a file during a digital test.
-If the uploaded file is for example a JPEG or PNG you can view it during grading or if the file is for example XLS or PSD you can download the file to view on your own computer.
+If the uploaded file is for example a .pdf, .jpeg or .png you can view it during grading.
+If the file is for example .xls, .docx or .psd you can download the file to view on your own computer.
 When students upload a file, they can download it again to check whether they have uploaded the correct file.
-Please keep in mind, that if you are using a lock down browser such as Safe Exam Browser for your digital test, the file upload question can not be used.
+Students can upload a single file per file upload question.
+If you require students to upload multiple files, you will either need to add multiple file upload questions to your digital test or alternatively, use the hand-in assignment.